sundayScoop/PlatyPasswords/README.md

 dotnet run --urls=http://localhost:8000
 ```

-Navigating to [localhost](http://localhost:8000)will show you the login page to Platy.
+Navigating to [localhost](http://localhost:8000) will show you the login page to Platy.

 If you want to explore what the encrypted data looks like, install a DB explorer such as [Db Browswer](https://sqlitebrowser.org/) and open the LocalDatabase.db in the project.